flancia-coop/doc.anagora.org/social-coop-oc.md

      - Flan: happy with the current way of doing things but related to the previous, we could imagine framing some decisions as a 'fork in the road/key budget decision' where the community could actively choose one budget direction over another.
      - Eduardo: +1 on discussing the hosting question further as this might be an existential risk (given how it interacts with e.g. jurisdiction).
 We should prioritize exploring that.
 - Updates on related topics
-    - meet.coop status - The October 2025 tech report from Meet.Coop says that they need security upgrades. the platform is migrating to newer infrastructure to resolve long-term maintenance issues.
+    - meet.coop status - The October 2025 tech report from Meet.Coop says that they need security upgrades.
+(The Ubuntu and bbb versions were too old).
+The platform is migrating to newer infrastructure -- "Meet.coop 2.0" -- to resolve long-term maintenance issues.
-    -

 ### offboarding thankyous